traitecoevo/saltbush/README.md

 2012 was wetter than 2016 and there are a number of rain ephemeral species at this site so the higher species richness makes sense.

-the calculated diversity metrics are:
+The calculated taxonomic diversity metrics are:

 - species richness
 - shannon’s diversity index